 The New Job: AI Agent Manager

-Harvard Business Review published “To Thrive in the AI Era, Companies Need Agent Managers” in February 2026 (authored by Suraj Srinivasan of Harvard Business School and Vivienne Wei of Salesforce).
-It names and defines a role that’s been emerging for the past year.
+In February 2026, Harvard Business Review published To Thrive in the AI Era, Companies Need Agent Managers, by Suraj Srinivasan of Harvard Business School and Vivienne Wei, COO of the Agentforce platform at Salesforce.
+It names a role that has been forming for about a year.
+Worth noting the co-author works at Salesforce, so read the Salesforce examples with that in mind, but the underlying role is showing up across the industry regardless.

 The AI Burnout Problem Nobody Is Talking About